anirbanc96/ECMMD-CondTwoSamp/Simulation Based Inference/SBI-Redshift/Experiment 1/README.md

    - The experiment requires the `galsim` package, which is installed directly within the notebook.
 No additional installation steps are necessary if you run the notebook as provided.

 3. **Execute the Notebook**:
-   - Follow the instructions within the notebook to run the experiment.
-The notebook generates the CSV files mentioned above.
+   - The notebook generates the CSV files mentioned above.

 ### Plotting the Results